adrw/get-started-with-jekyll/README.md

 ===
 - **History Lesson** Before macOS, Windows, and *Graphical User Interfaces (GUI)*, all computer interaction was done through a *Command Line Interface (CLI)*.
 Using short text commands instead of a clicking around with a mouse, most of the same interactions could be completed.
 - **Example** To see your files in a GUI you would open `Finder` on macOS, see a listing of your files, and then double click to enter subfolders.
 In a CLI, you would use the command `ls` to see the files in the initial folder, and `cd` to enter into different subfolders.
-- **Why learn all this?** To setup a website on GitHub pages, you'll need to use some basic commands in Terminal to navigate to your project folder, start the Docker development environment, and commit your changes with `git` to push the website live.
+- **Why learn all this?** To setup a website on GitHub Pages, you'll need to use some basic commands in Terminal to navigate to your project folder, start the Docker development environment, and commit your changes with `git` to push the website live.

 Unix Terminal Commands
 ---